nishaverma21/R-ShinyPracticeAPP/README.md

 Submitter can Download Result by clicking "Download Result" link on application on this tab

 If user role is as 'Analyst' then
-On View Result tab, if analyst try to fetch result after clicking result button, pop-up message will appear which says - ONLY SUBMITTER CAR VIEW RESULT FOR DATA SUBMITTED
+On View Result tab, if analyst try to fetch result after clicking result button, pop-up message will appear which says - ONLY SUBMITTER CAN VIEW RESULT FOR DATA SUBMITTED

 -----Extract Data To Analyze------
 If user role is as 'Submitter' then